rrramble/ielts/writing/task-2/advantages-disadvantages.md

 Paragraph #4 (Conclusion):

-- `In conclusion, while ...`
+- `In conclusion, while ` paraphrased summarized advantages,
-- Paraphrased summarized advantages
-- Paraphrased summarized disadvantages
+- paraphrased summarized disadvantages.

 ## Advantages and Disadvantages with an opinion